 She knows what that's like.

 Abbasi was born in Iran after her Afghan parents fled the Taliban in Afghanistan.
-Six years ago, Abbasi, her two brothers and mother smuggled their way out of Iran and traveled to Norway.
+Six years ago, Abbasi, her two brothers and mother left Iran on foot and traveled to Norway.

 "We were finally safe," she told ABC News, sitting in a burger joint in Trondheim, more than 200 miles north of Oslo.